List of earthquakes in Turkey

 Turkey has had many earthquakes.
 This list includes any notable historical earthquakes that have epicenters within the current boundaries of Turkey, or which caused significant effects in this area.
 Overall, the population in major cities like Istanbul resides in structures that are a mix of vulnerable and earthquake resistant construction.

 Tectonic setting

-Turkey is a seismically active area within the complex zone of collision between the Eurasian Plate and both the African and Arabian Plates.
-Much of the country lies on the Anatolian Plate, a small plate bounded by two major strike-slip fault zones, the North Anatolian Fault and East Anatolian Fault.
+Turkey is a seismically active area within the complex zone of collision between the Eurasian plate and both the African and Arabian plates.
+Much of the country lies on the Anatolian sub-plate, a small plate bounded by two major strike-slip fault zones, the North Anatolian Fault and East Anatolian Fault.
 The western part of the country is also affected by the zone of extensional tectonics in the Aegean Sea caused by the southward migration of the Hellenic arc.
 The easternmost part of Turkey lies on the western end of the Zagros fold and thrust belt, which is dominated by thrust tectonics.